moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_dp_spec/index.md

 ## Step 5: Configure ports for integration
 Set up ports for services like Lens, Talos, REST APIs, and databases:

-The **Ports** section lets you set up links to various services and tools tied to your Data Product, such as **Lens**, **Talos**, **REST APIs**, and **Postgres** databases.
+The Ports section lets you set up links to various services and tools tied to your Data Product, such as Lens, Talos, REST APIs, and Postgres databases.
 While it's optional for creating a Data Product, adding ports significantly enhances functionality.

-Adding a **Lens** port enables direct access to data models in the **Model** tab of the Data Product details page, making data exploration seamless.
+Adding a Lens port enables direct access to data models in the Model tab of the Data Product details page, making data exploration seamless.

-**Talos, REST, and Postgres** ports enable integration with external services, APIs, and databases that the data product may interact with.
+Talos, REST, and Postgres ports enable integration with external services, APIs, and databases that the data product may interact with.

 ```yaml
 ports: